nathancyam/boxy/README.md

 - `grpcbox` contains the code necessary to start a gRPC server.
 - `chatterbox` is the HTTP/2 library used by `grpcbox`.
 - `boxy_erlang` is a sibling application, used to house the Erlang stub files.

-> We have to fix and override the `chatterbox` dependency here as there's an outgoing issue where the first gRPC request is honoured, but subsequent requests will fail.

 Run `mix deps.get` to get our dependencies.
 Next, we generate our configuration in the umbrella configuration that maps to the `grpcbox` `sys.config` configuration: